samrocketman/yml-install-files/README.md

 In the above example, the `stdout` of `curl` is passed to `stdin` of `cat` or `tar` depending on matching conditions.

-> Note: the above example is a YAML multiline string which results in a single
+> Note: the above example is a YAML multi-line string which results in a single
 > line.
 This means you need to write your script as if it were on one line with
 > semicolons and other valid shell syntax.